judealatawi/BestBefore/README.md

 An application for adults who want and need to track their groceries so that they avoid them expiring.

 ## Technologies & Tools
-SwiftUI
+* ### SwiftUI
-CoreData
-For storing local data we've used CoreData

-Local Notifications

 * ### CoreData

-For storing local data we used used CoreData
+For storing local data we used used CoreData.

+* ### Local Notifications
+For reminding user when a product expires we used Local Notifications.

 ## Demo of the App